 - reporting an improved quality of life

-SMART Work is an evidenced based programme offering a wide range of resources to help organisations create a more dynamic workplace for employees to sit less.
+SMART Work & Life is an evidenced based programme offering a wide range of resources to help create a more dynamic environment to sit less.

 Did you know that 95% of desk-based workers report wanting to sit less at work???
 They also said they would feel more valued if their employer encouraged such changes!